driessenslucas/researchproject/Thesis_new.md

 ### Introduction to Hardware Components

-This section provides a detailed overview of the hardware components used in the research project, focusing on the assembly and configuration of the RC robot designed for maze navigation.
+This section provides an overview of the hardware components used in the research project.

 ![final_robot](./images/final_test/jp_final.jpeg)